freelawproject/courtlistener-solr-server/docker/README.md

 1. Finally, we list the name of the image to download (if needed) and run.

+## Building new versions:

+I'm not good at this yet, so suggestions welcome here.
+In the meantime, I'm just building new versions using:

+    docker build --tag=freelawproject/solr:0.2 .

+Then I push with:

+    docker push freelawproject/solr:0.2

+Simply bumping the version as things go along.

 ## Viewing logs

 The command above advises using journald for the logs.
 To view the logs, run: